codeonlyjs/website/content/guide/apiRouter.md

 ### cancelEnter {#RouteHandler#cancelEnter}

-Notifies that a route that could have been entered was cancelled
+Notifies that a route that may have been entered was cancelled.

 ```ts